Open Now — 24/7 Plumbing

 Flushing Out Sediment

-Regular maintenance of water heaters is essential in preventing sediment buildup, which can impair their efficiency and longevity.
+Regular maintenance of water heaters is essential in preventing sediment build-up, which can impair their efficiency and longevity.
 Flushing your hot water heater is a critical part of this routine.
 Over time, naturally occurring minerals in the water can settle at the bottom of the storage tank, forming sediment layers that can corrode the tank and reduce its heating efficiency.
 Here’s a detailed process to flush a hot water heater to ensure optimal performance.

 Step 1: Turn Off the Power Supply

-Safety is paramount when performing any maintenance on human-made things, especially those involving electricity or gas.
+Safety is paramount when performing maintenance on human-made things, especially those involving electricity or gas.
 For electric water heaters, shut off the power at the electrical panel by switching off the circuit breaker.
 For gas water heaters, turn the pilot light to the 'off’ position or set the thermostat to the 'pilot’ setting.

 Circuit Breaker Stacked